sagemath/trac_to_gh/Issue 5512.md

 # Issue 5512: CombinatorialSpeciesStructures with different labels are equal

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5512

 Original creator: saliola